-All applicants, irrespective of the type of STL licence being applied for, must complete the application form available online at (insert once finalised) together with the appropriate documentation, evidence, and fee (online payment).
+All applicants, irrespective of the type of STL licence being applied for, must complete the application form available online at Short Term Lets - East Renfrewshire Council together with the appropriate documentation, evidence, and fee (online payment).

 The applicant checklist is contained within Appendix 5 and will be available at the start of East Renfrewshire's application process.